Kekzuke/Kekzuke/README.md

 ## Hi there 👋
 - 🔭 I’m currently working on Total Failure
-- 🌱 I’m currently learning Pascal and C#
+- 🌱 I’m currently learning C#
 - ⚡ Fun fact: Bananas are yellow
 <!--
 **Kekzuke/Kekzuke** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.